Adani Ports, Tata Motors, Bank of Baroda: What should be your strategy for today's session

 | Adani Ports | Buy | Target Price: Rs 600-605 | Stop Loss: Rs 535 |

-Adani Ports Ltd after the steep correction has indicated a short recovery and currently consolidating near Rs 540-580 zone has stabilized to some extent.
-The RSI also has flattened out but hovering near the oversold zone with price value looking attractive.
-One can buy this stock maintaining a strict stop loss of Rs 535 for near term target of Rs 600-605 zone.
+Adani Ports, after the steep correction, has seen a short recovery and is currently consolidating near Rs 540-580 zone.
+The RSI has flattened out, but is hovering near the oversold zone, with the price value looking attractive.
+One can buy this stock, maintaining a strict stop loss of Rs 535, for near term target of Rs 600-605 levels.

 | Bank of Baroda | Hold | Target Price: Rs 170 | Stop Loss: Rs 152 |

-Bank of Baroda Ltd has indicated a higher bottom formation on the daily chart with a positive candle visible and with the RSI also indicating a trend reversal has slightly improved the bias to anticipate for further rise.
-A short-term buy can be considered with Rs 170 as the target and Rs 152 as stop loss.
+Bank of Baroda has formed a higher bottom formation on the daily chart with a positive candle.
+With the RSI also indicating a trend reversal, there has been a slight improvement in the bias.
+A short-term buy can be considered with Rs 170 as the target and Rs 152 as the stop loss.

 | Tata Motors | Buy | Target Price: Rs 442 | Stop Loss: Rs 410 |

-Tata Motors Ltd has recently witnessed a short correction and has got the near-term support zone of Rs 412 levels from where we can anticipate for a pullback to move till Rs 442 levels.
+Tata Motors has recently witnessed a short correction.
+It has reached the near-term support of Rs 412 level, from where we can anticipate a pullback till Rs 442 level.
 A decisive breach below Rs 412 zone can trigger for further slide with next major support visible near Rs 400 levels.
 One can trade keeping the Rs 410 level as stop loss and expecting for a rise till target of Rs 442 levels.

 (Disclaimer: Recommendations, suggestions, views and opinions given by the experts are their own.
 These do not represent the views of Business Today)